What thoughts or emotions does the word money stir up for you?

 Business Insider mentions “millionaire mindsets,” and the first point in the article is the idea of hoarding your wealth versus trying to grow it.
 (We bet you can guess which is better for you).

 Have you heard of a concept called the “self-fulfilling prophecy?”
 It’s the idea that once you make a prediction, you’ll act to make it true.
 And sometimes that happens subconsciously.

 If you think it’s difficult to make money, you’ve probably experienced some difficult times along the way.

 This article by Psychology Today explains why self-efficacy is so important for success.
+Check it out.